FatmaHameed/TestAutomation/README.md

 # TestAutomation
-This repository is created to automate some tests cases to test the functionality **"Conduit Website"** using [Cypress.io](https://www.cypress.io/).
+This repository is created to automate some tests cases to test the functionality [Conduit Website](http://react-redux.realworld.io/#/login?_k=plujfs) using [Cypress.io](https://www.cypress.io/).

 To run those tests in your local machine using operating system (windows10), you should do the following steps: